 Content > Link > Show Arrow

-Here you can choose whether an arrow should be displayed.
-If enabled, these new field will be available:
+Here you can choose whether an arrow should be displayed when displaying the Sub element over the page elemetns.
+If enabled, the Arrow Direction field will be available:

 Design > Sub> Arrow Color

-This field will be available if the Show Arrow field is enabled.
+This module field will only be available if the Show Arrow field is enabled.

 The default color is #fff (white).
 Let us change the color for the WordPress menu example.